praekeltfoundation/vumi/docs/api.rst

 Accepting delivery receipts from the transports
 -----------------------------------------------

-Both Clickatell_ and Opera_ support notification of an SMS being delivered.
+Both Clickatell_'s HTTP API and Opera_ support notification of an SMS being delivered.
 In the general configuration areas of both sites there is an option where a URL callback can be specified.
 Clickatell or Opera will then post the delivery report to that URL.
+If you're using the Vumi VM then the Clickatell delivery receipt URL will not be used as the delivery reports are received and processed over the SMPP Transport.

 Vumi will accept delivery reports from both: